Ecoe Advice Devon Logo

 • Providing ongoing support to ensure changes are sustained

-Let’s work together to ease the winter pressure
+Let’s work together to ease winter pressure

 We know that winter places extraordinary pressure on health services.
 We also know that many of the patients who return repeatedly with respiratory illness, frailty or chronic condition flare‑ups are living in homes that are making them unwell.